FctsFxns/schultzen-web/_works/WallsOfBreath.md

 ---
 title:          Walls of Breath - from inside out
 categories: Research Performance Installation Publication
-intro: A poetic investigation about personal intimacy and safe spaces for women in prison
+intro: A translocal artistic research on intimacy, voice, and the construction of safe spaces within and beyond prison environments
 featured_image: /media/images/WallsOfBreath0.jpg
 featured_video: